 While the show is famous for being edgy, vulgar, over-the-top, etc., the hardcore fans are just as fond of the interaction with the various members of the staff (particularly if Howard is yelling at someone for screwing up).
 Additionally, Howard is probably one of the best, if not the best, interviewers in the country; always providing a fascinating look at anyone from a hooker working down the street to an A-list celebrity, often getting them to open up about things they would never say elsewhere.

-In 2005, Howard's show was broadcast in several major markets until Clear Channel has his show cancelled in many of those markets prompting Howards move to Sirius satellite pay radio so his UN PC jokes and material can flourish, profanity isn't censored and the FCC off his back.
+By 2005, Howard's show was broadcast in several major markets, until Clear Channel had his show cancelled in many of those markets, prompting Howard's move to Sirius Satellite Radio so his un-PC jokes and material can flourish, profanity can't be censored and the FCC is off his back.
 Additionally the show has its own on demand TV channel, Howard TV featuring highlights of the show daily plus classic clips and other special programming.

-The show largely begins with Howard Stern and sidekick / newswoman Robin Quivers discussing the previous days show, upcoming events in the day among other topics.
+The show largely begins with Howard Stern and sidekick / newswoman Robin Quivers discussing the previous day's show, upcoming events in the day among other topics.
 These can be several, or if something is really stuck in Howard's craw, can last for hours.
 Celebrity interviews are normally in the middle of the show and finally Robin's news report which often ends the day-is considered the best parts of the show.
 Phone calls from fans/protesters and other games the cast plays are usually interspersed in between, like prank calls, feuds between cast members, and calls/visits from the Wack Pack.